jay-repos/social-app-cool/README.md

 # Social App Cool
-> It's a simple social app web you can interact with our users !
+> It's a simple social app web you can interact with other users !
 > Regiter an account to get start 🐶.